petervflocke/yakwd/README.md

 ### Main Features
 + No additional server nor local kindle python is needed.
 + No additional graphic software converter (e.g. imagemagick, pngcrush, etc) is needed.
-Go code produces 8 bit gray scale pics, eips ready.
+Go code produces 8 bit gray scale pics, eips ready entirely on the Kindle.
 + App displays forecast for 3 days today, tomorrow and a day after tomorrow.
 For each day 3 time zones are reflected (morning, afternoon and evening).
 Weather picture is updated at every full hour
 + Kindle 4 keyboard functions:
   + _Back_ : exits the application